Lithobates clamitans: Reproduction

-Research show that wild green frogs, both living in contaminated suburban backyard ponds and also in relatively pristine forested ponds, can switch sexes.
+Research shows that wild green frogs, both living in contaminated suburban backyard ponds and also in relatively pristine forested ponds, can switch sexes.
 This sex reversal appears to be a natural condition but it is currently unknown whether these wild sex-reversed green frogs are able to breed.

 After the eggs are deposited into the resident's male territory, development begins to occur.
 The typical larval life of green frogs is between 70 and 360 days depending on the time of year in which the eggs were laid.
 The season of growth in adult frogs (where snout-to-vent measurements increased the most) is primarily between mid-May and mid-September.
 This mainly correlates with the mean monthly temperature and the amount of time that the temperature is favorable for feeding.
 Sexual maturity is reached about a year after metamorphosis.
 However, frogs do not become sexually active until the year after sexual maturity is attained.
 There is no sexual dimorphism in size in the fully mature frog.